How to Calculate Handicap in Golf: Spreadsheet Guide

 Additional Features for a Handicap Spreadsheet Calculator

-While I built this simple golf handicap calculator around the handicap index from USGA, you can also add additional values for an even more accurate evaluation of your performance.
+While I built this simple golf handicap calculator around the handicap index from USGA (and updated it with the style used by GHIN), you can also add additional values for an even more accurate evaluation of your performance.
 Here are a few additional considerations for your golf spreadsheet.

 Playing Conditions Calculation